There is no need to destroy a vintage radio when fitting Bluetooth!

 I believe that a vintage radio should look like a vintage radio and sound like a vintage radio.
 When adding Bluetooth technology, I aim to retain authenticity.
 In order to achieve this, I use the radio’s original loud speaker and a mono amplifier.
 I don’t fit a stereo amplifier with two speakers because, firstly, early radios were mono and, secondly, there is no room for a second speaker.
 Fixing a second speaker to the back panel of a radio will not produce proper stereo sound, especially if the back of the radio is against a wall.

 All radios are different so, once on the workbench, your radio will be assessed.
 The original speaker will be checked and tested and, hopefully, left in place and used for the Bluetooth sound.
 A new volume control will be fitted, replacing but not disposing of the original one.
 On some radios, it’s possible to utilise the original tone control.
 The mains lead will be removed and replaced by a USB lead.
 The Bluetooth circuitry will be fitted and, if applicable, LED lights will replace the original dial light bulbs.
-You can see how effective warm white LED dial lights look from the photo.
+You can see how effective warm white LED dial lights are from the photo.

 Amazon Echo will work with the Bluetooth modification ‘Alexa, connect my speaker!’